joshMorgan06/ICG-Midterm/README.txt

 	plain white.
 I used this because you don't usually see a number of steps of light being used in real 2D animation.
 It's typically just the light shade and the shadow on the object/character.
 Too many steps or detail can possibly take away or subtract the cartoonish effect.

-	I used the "ToonRamp" lighting model used in class and also added in Rim Lighting to the shader for the hit indication effect when the player runs into the enemy.The
+	I added in Rim Lighting to the toon shader for the hit indication effect when the player runs into the enemy.The rim light is red because this is typically the colour used when something bad happens.The "Rim Power" float is changed for a quick second when the enemy collides with the player, and gets reset after 0.5s using an
-	"Rim Power" float is changed for a quick second when the enemy collides with the player, and gets reset after 0.5s using an IEnumerator.
+	IEnumerator.

 Other Scripts:
 	All other (Player movement and behaviour, and enemy movement) are scripts I've made.
 The enemy movement is simply lerping the enemies position between two points back